Who is eligible to apply?

 The application schedule and process may be subject to change.

-Freshman Seminars are supported through a partnership between The Sachs Program for Arts Innovation and the College of Arts & Sciences.
+First-year seminars are supported through a partnership between The Sachs Program for Arts Innovation and the College of Arts & Sciences.

 The Sachs Program has limited resources, and will therefore not be able to fund all requests.